 One way the College of Naturopaths of Ontario (CONO) protects the public is by investigating complaints about the practice of its members.
-That occurs through the Inquiries, Complaints and Reports Committee (ICRC).
+That occurs through the Inquiry, Complaints and Reports Committee (ICRC).

 Sometimes, the ICRC finds reasonable and probable grounds to suggest professional misconduct.
 In those cases, the ICRC may refer allegations to the College’s Discipline Committee for a hearing.

 This is a critical aspect of self-regulation and maintaining the trust of the public.
 If a hearing results in a finding of guilt, the Discipline Committee can order a range of penalties, including:

 - a reprimand;